This post is also available in: Español

 Queso Fresco (Key-so Fres-co)?
 Yes, Please!

-The original recipe comes from my family’s recipe box.
-My great grandmother, Doña Carlotita, used to cook this caldo for us during the cold weather months.
+The original recipe comes from my familyās recipe box.
+My great-grandmother, DoƱa Carlotita, used to cook this caldo for us during the cold weather months.

 Enjoy this Caldo de Queso at Home!

-The Mexican cheese soup is not only comforting, it is a complete meal.
+The Mexican cheese soup is not only comforting, but it is also a complete meal.
 It has diced potatoes and onions, corn, chopped garlic, chile pasado (or roasted poblano), warm milk, chicken bouillon, and cubed queso fresco.

 The recipe is simple to follow – the hardest part is waiting for the caldo de queso to be ready.
 I love serving this soup with warm bread and garnishing it with ribbons of crema Mexicana and crumbled queso.

-Learn about Real California Milk Hispanic-style queso!
+Learn about Real California Milk Hispanic-style queso fresco!

 As a Mexican living in the United States for the last twenty years, it has been a pleasant surprise to be able to find the dairy products and cheeses I grew up with.